All Episodes

 Some people will not move.

-Kids are in school, whatever, can't sell a house, won't move.
+Can't sell a house, won't move.

-If you are willing to move, and if you're willing to go to where the jobs are, if you're willing to go somewhere and create your own job, then of course, all kinds of opportunity opens up.
+If you are willing to move, and if you're willing to go to where the jobs are, if you're willing to go somewhere and create your own job, then of course all kinds of opportunity opens up.

-Uh there are all kinds of limitations that people place on themselves.
+There are all kinds of limitations that people place on themselves.

-I uh I ought to have more than this.
+I ought to have more than this.

-Uh I ought to not be getting laid off.
+I ought to not be getting laid off.

 This shouldn't be happening.

-Now, that ends up being a limitation because you're making yourself out to be a victim when in fact everybody is victimized by something every day.
+Now, that ends up being a limitation because you're making yourself out to be a victim when, in fact, everybody is victimized by something every day.

-We all are victims of the economy in one way or another countless times in our lives.
+We all are victims of the economy in one way or another, countless times in our lives.

-The point is not that we're victims, but is rather what do we do to deal with the obstacles placed in our way?
+The point is not that we're victims, but is rather what do we do to deal with the obstacles placed in our way.

 And you just said it, move south.

-This is what a whole host of people from your region of the country are doing, all the way from New York across Pennsylvania up to Ohio and uh and uh into uh Illinois, Wisconsin uh and Michigan, they are moving south for a whole host of reasons.
+This is what a whole host of people from your region of the country are doing, all the way from New York across Pennsylvania up to Ohio and into Illinois, Wisconsin, and Michigan.

-It's it's an option that you do have.
+It's an option that you do have.

 Thank you, Johnny Donovan, and welcome back.